-Teaching your puppy proper leash manners has benefits for both of you.
+Teaching your emotional support animal proper leash manners has benefits for both of you.
 It will allow the puppy to be safe while exploring its surroundings.
 Also, it enables you, the owner, to enjoy calm and refreshing strolls with your furry best friend.
 In some states, the law requires a dog to walk calmly on a leash.
 However, even if calm walking isn’t an obligation, it’s still the only polite and civilized way of walking a dog.

 Puppies are tiny and super-cute at an early age, and you might think you’ll handle them with ease even when they grow up.
 Some puppies, however, grow into huge, powerful tanks full of love.
 While love only gets bigger and stronger, so do their bodies.
 If you don’t teach your puppy how to walk on a leash, it will be easy for them to pull the leash from your hands when they grow up.
 You might end up being dragged all over the place, and that’s not a pleasant feeling.
 It is also very dangerous if they run out in traffic or get tangled while being excited about something.
 Fighting with other dogs is also a possibility if the puppy is beyond your control outside.